NEW INFORMATION FOR 2003 – 2008

 1879 Sibley, Osceola County, Iowa.
 Another 1879 entry states Saltville, Mitchell County, Kansas, which is the next county to the north of Lincoln County, where his daughter Mary Jane Gilpin settled.

-1880 U.S. Census of Salt Creek Township, Mitchell County, Kansas.
+1880 U.S. Census of Salt Creek Township, Mitchell County, Kansas boarding house.
 Was he visiting at this time?
 Notable on this census, are the birth states for his parents – reported to be Tennessee for his father and Maryland for his mother.

-(i) Dr. William W. Hogan was born about 1840 in Putnam Co, Indiana, described as 5 feet 10 inches high, with blue eyes and brown hair, and died 30 September 1871 at Waterville, Marshall County, Kansas from an overdose of Landanum or Morphine used to treat chronic diarrhea,
+G-1.
+Dr. William W. Hogan was born about 1840 in Putnam Co, Indiana, described as 5 feet 10 inches high, with blue eyes and brown hair, and died 30 September 1871 at Waterville, Marshall County, Kansas from an overdose of Landanum or Morphine used to treat chronic diarrhea.
+He married 7 July 181 Floyd Co., Iowa to Ellen A. Bostwick and had no childen.

 1864 August 4 - Linn County, Missouri: William W. Hogan and his brother-in-law, James D. Gilpin, enlisted as privates on 4 August 1864 at Brookfield, Linn County, Missouri in the 42nd Missouri Infantry Regiment of Captain William H. Lewis’ Company A.